MatiRaimondi1/About-Me-Webpage/README.md

-# About-Me-Webpage
+# About Me Website
-Simple web made using HTML and CSS.
++ Simple web made using HTML, CSS and a bit of JavaScript.
 ![Preview](repo-assets/preview.png)